Techsynx/latent-shorts/README.md

 Create a new branch: git checkout -b my-feature
 Make your changes and commit them: git commit -m "Added new feature" Push your changes: git push origin my-feature
-Create a pull request: https://github.com//pulls License
+Create a pull request: https://github.com//pulls not in thye box License
 [Repo Name] is licensed under the [MIT/GPL/etc.] license.